Senior Engineer & Manager - Robotics, Google X

-PM, Google Play Music
+Product Manager, Google Play Music and YouTube Music

 Former Chairman and CEO, Interpublic Group

-Former Executive Director, Group President of Li & Fung
+Former Executive Director, Group President of Li & Fung (Global Brands Group)

-Former President of Video at AOL
+Former President of Video, AOL

 Jim is also the former Global Marketing Officer of Procter & Gamble and a former member of the Board of Directors of AOL and Motorola, and a former advisory board member of MarketShare.
 Jim is widely known for leading innovation and for his commitment to building leading-edge marketing capabilities.
 In 2011, he was named to the first-ever Fortune® Executive Dream Team, and has been named multiple times by Advertising Age as the number one “Power Player” in marketing.